 Anyone who has bought or sold a house, applied for a credit card, opened a checking account, borrowed money, or purchased a new car is all too familiar with the accompanying flurry of paperwork.
-Within the assortment of forms and with increasing frequency, one will find a dispute resolution provision called an arbitration clause.
-Last month, in a three part series of articles largely critical of forced mandatory arbitration of consumer and employment disputes, the New York Times noted that “[o]ver the last few years, it has become increasingly difficult to apply for a credit card, use a cell phone, get cable or internet service, or shop online without agreeing to private arbitration.
+Within the assortment of forms and almost without exception, one will find a dispute resolution provision called an arbitration clause.
+A few years ago, in a three part series of articles largely critical of forced mandatory arbitration of consumer and employment disputes, the New York Times noted that “[o]ver the last few years, it has become increasingly difficult to apply for a credit card, use a cell phone, get cable or internet service, or shop online without agreeing to private arbitration.
 The same applies to getting a job, renting a car, or placing a relative in a nursing home.”

 Such clauses typically provide that any dispute or claim between parties will be resolved not through the judicial system but through binding arbitration, which is a private dispute resolution process that takes place before one or, in some cases, three arbitrators.
 Each side is solely responsible up front for their respective fees and costs of arbitration.
 The proceedings are conducted at the place specified in the arbitration clause.
 The arbitration award is typically in writing and is final, binding, and non-appealable.
 The arbitrator(s) may award the substantially prevailing party reasonable attorney’s fees and the costs of arbitration.